 Parent, Teacher, Author

-One way that I have done this is through the work I have done on this blog.
+One way that I have done this is through this blog.
 This site was developed in 2009 to begin to provide resources regarding child development, media and marketing, and the way they interact to parents, teachers, and others.
-I have also developed a podcast, Gender and Media Talk, that focuses on sharing research on gender and media with a popular audience.
+I also developed a podcast, Gender and Media Talk, that focuses on sharing research on gender and media with a popular audience.
 This podcast can be found on iTunes or through my blog.

 Since 2013, I have served as a founding board member of the Brave Girls Alliance (BGA), (see http://www.bravegirlswant.com).
 Through this organization, I work to lead professional and parent groups in advocating for healthy media for girls with a focus on the removal of gender stereotypes, sexualized, and objectifying images and narratives.

 I also engage in conversation at the international level regarding the health and well being of girls by working with groups such as SPARK Summit (see http://www.sparksummit.com).
 I partner with other members of the BGA to educate parents, caregivers, media makers, and women and girls about the negative impact of unhealthy media and marketing depictions through the development of curriculum and programming through national partners such as Hardy Girls Healthy Women and New Moon Girls (see http://hghw.org/offerings/webinars/).